ErikKalkoken/evebuddy/README.md

 1. In case you get a security warning from Google Play Protect:
    1. Select "More details"
    1. Select "Install anyway"
-1. Enable unrestricted background usage for EVE Buddy in settings.
-For a guide please see [How to prevent apps from 'sleeping' in the background on Android](https://www.androidpolice.com/prevent-apps-from-sleeping-in-the-background-on-android/)
+1. Enable unrestricted background usage for EVE Buddy in the Android Settings app.
+See below for a step-by-step guide.
-1. Select "Unrestricted" under "App battery usage" / "App background usage"
+1. Optional: Enable notifications for EVE BUddy.
+See below for a guide on how to enable it.

+#### Enabling Notifications

 To enable notifications: